whaleen/cf/_posts/2017-03-02-the-antifa-distraction.markdown

 As a final point, our movement is filled with people who love speaking the truth, but who have a tendency to speak off the cuff, which may prove problematic if it leads to discussing evasive measures which are better left secret.

 If you’ll forgive a sportsball analogy, we should be like Patriots coach Bill Belicheck, who stands nearly mum in front of the media rather than discussing a play and describing strategy that a future opponent might be able to cue in on.
 With this in mind, we can best aim to peacefully spread our message in a manner that spares us from having to deal with too many of the Left’s bums.

-**Note**
-{:style="text-align: center;"}

 1\.
 Speaking of Antifa and urine, Antifa members dumped urine on Matthew Heimbach during a demonstration in Washington, DC a few years ago, which tells us a bit about many Antifas’ overall sense of fair play.

-<div class="">_Source: [Counter-Currents Publishing](http://www.counter-currents.com)_</div>
+<div class="">Source: [Counter-Currents Publishing](http://www.counter-currents.com)</div>